Bithomp/xrpl-api/README.md

 // connect
 await BithompXRPL.Client.connect();

-// validator secrets, should not belong to any validators keys.
+// validator(master) secrets, should not belong to any validators keys.
 // can be any ed25519 (publicKey starts on `ED`) or secp256k1 could be used,
 // can ne generated with BithompXRPL.Validator.generateSecrets() or by generateSeed from ripple-keypairs const vk = {